 The WAI has provided a quick and easy-to-follow guide that web developers and digital marketers can use as a basis to make their content more universally accessible and adaptable for people living with a wide variety of disabilities.

-- Success criteria.
 Success criteria are certain checkpoints that must be completed in order to conform to the accessibility standards that are outlined by WAI.
 To ensure success criteria, aka requirements, are being met, voluntary test groups that include disability experts and people living with disabilities should be recruited to test out the accessibility values of the content formatting on various levels.

-- Sufficient techniques, advisory techniques, and failures.
 Certain web content accessibility techniques should be administered to ensure the accuracy, safety, and efficacy of these methods.
 These techniques are under continuous evaluation and must be updated on a regular basis.
 Understanding Techniques for WCAG Success Criteria outlines the testing techniques that are typically used.

 What’s the Importance of AODA Compliance for Your Website?